High Water Risk to End Spring

 With our first few 90 degree days of the season under our belts, it appears the theme of the weather leading up to Saturday morning’s solstice (summer starts 6:51 am) will focus on thunderstorms and the potential for high water.

-Downtown Williamson saw some nuisance street flooding and at one point 1,800 Mingo County residents lost power.
+Downtown Williamson saw some nuisance street flooding and at one point 1800 Mingo Counties lost power.

 By Thursday, the hot and sultry tropical air mass will have an added booster shot of energy to work off.
 That extra Umppff will come from an approaching cold front.